Prescription: Soar

 AlgorithmParts bin cellWhat it does

 RETE networkCache × graphIncremental pattern matching.
 Processes WME deltas, caches partial match state.
-Pays for change, not total knowledge.
+Pays for change instead of total knowledge.

 Truth maintenanceFilter × graphI-supported structures auto-retract when their creating rule unmatches.
 Data-driven, no explicit delete.

-Staged preferencesAttend × flatReject-first, rank-survivors.
+Staged preferencesAttend × flatReject-first, rank-survivors via run_preference_semantics().
 Process prohibit/reject before better/worse/best.
-Exit early if rejection resolves it.

 EBC/ChunkingConsolidate × treeBacktrace through dependency tree, identify necessary conditions, compile deliberation into production rule.